itninja-hue/redis-replication-kubernetes-microservice/README.md

 # redis-replication-kubernetes-microservice
 In some use cases, a redis cluster or redis sentinel is considered as over enginering, over resource consumption, and a redis replication can perfectly fit.
-Espesially in a microservice context, where one should be 100% independent from others, having its life cycle and requirments and one of those is redis.
+Espesially in a microservice context, where one should be 100% independent, having its life cycle and requirments.

 # Getting started
 ## Prerequisites